World War 2: Japan – USA Relations

 After World War 2

 The occupation and reconstruction of Japan lasted from 1945 till 1952.
 During this post-occupation period, the country went through deep reforms led by the United States, which occupied the country after the war.
-One of the significant changes made included a shift in the authority of the emperor, establishing a parliamentary system but most of all demilitarization of the country.
+One of the significant changes made included a shift in the authority of the emperor.
+They established a parliamentary system but most of all demilitarization of the country.
 The period after the war had led to more solidified women rights in Japan when women’s rights were recognized as equal to the rights of men.
 Under the article 9 clause, Japan was also restricted from having a non-defensive military force.

 Japan we know today is a result of many changes and lessons learned after the war.
 During the period of high and later, the period of steady increase.
 From 1955 till 1992, country’s economy begun to change for the better drastically.
 The economy continued to progress, and the country went through a significant transformation.
 It became the second world’s largest economy, which is known as the Japanese economic miracle.
 This transformation began during these post-war years and lasted until the end of the Cold War.

 Today, Japan is a country of variety, fast life, and rich historical heritage.
-It is a homeland of some of the top selling cars, computers, and gadgets in the world.
+It is a homeland of some of the top-selling cars, computers, and gadgets in the world.
 Besides cars and electronics, Japan’s top industries are also pharmaceuticals, aerospace, shipbuilding, petrochemicals, bioindustry, textiles, and processed food.
 Some of the most famous Japanese brands are Toyota, Honda, Canon, Nikon, SEGA, Yamaha and the list goes on.